 2. Brand Analytics

-Your clients will appreciate seeing how their social platforms are contributing to more website traffic–and ultimately, conversions.
+Your clients will appreciate insight into how their social platforms contribute to increased website traffic and, ultimately, conversions.

-Follower growth rate is a clear indicator of audience growth and should show a steady increase over time.
+Follower growth rate, a clear indicator of audience growth, should consistently increase over time.

-Your social media analytics tool should include all your clients’ recent social media posts, tweets, pins, and more so you can track and present these easily, without the screenshots and spreadsheets.
+Your social media analytics tool should include all your clients’ recent social media posts, tweets, pins, etc.

-Unless your clients are solely reliant on social commerce–selling directly from their social media–you’re going to want to measure their overall website traffic.
-Correlating social media growth with increases in website traffic will do wonders for your agency’s credibility.
+Unless your clients solely focus on social commerce, i.e., selling directly from their social media, it's important to monitor their overall website traffic.
+Correlating social media growth with increases in website traffic can significantly boost your agency’s credibility.

 You can also start to correlate your agency’s social media efforts with the impact on other channels.
-For example, a strong social media presence typically leads to an increase in direct and branded search traffic.
+For instance, a strong social media presence often leads to an increase in direct and branded search traffic.

-Show their top landing pages, bounce rates, and conversion rates, along with their $ value and more using our handy Web Analytics Dashboard
+Show clients their top landing pages, bounce rates, and conversion rates, along with their dollar value and more, using a Web Analytics Dashboard.

 4. Paid Social Ads Analytics

 No social media campaign is complete without paid advertising.
 As such you need to be keeping track of your client spend, and how it’s contributing to the broader social media strategy, as well as how social advertising is contributing to your clients’ overall business.